 Personal Injury Attorney Fees In Florida

 Car Accident Attorney Fees and Other Negligence Related Attorney Fees Are Negotiable

 So if a case settles before a lawsuit is filed or after a lawsuit is filed but before the defendant files an answer to the complaint, then the maximum fee, say based on a $60,000.00 settlement, would be $20,000.00.
 That does not include any costs the attorney has expended during the representation.
-If a case is filed and either settles after the defendant files an answer up through trial, the MAXIMUM fee the attorney can charge on the first $1,000,000.00 of recovery is 40%.
-The MAXIMUM fee percentage decreases with recovery over $1,000,000.00.
+If a case is filed and either settles after the defendant files an answer up through trial, the maximum fee the attorney can charge on the first $1,000,000.00 of recovery is 40%.
+The maximum fee percentage allowed decreases with recovery over $1,000,000.00.

-Please fill out the “Talk With An Attorney” form above to ask a question or you can call us at 954-458-8655.
+Please fill out the “Talk With An Attorney” form above to ask a question or you can call Alan at 954-458-8655.
 We promise to get back to you promptly.
 Ask now.